Gates County, North Carolina: History

+Early history

-As in other areas along the waterways, Indians lived in this region for thousands of years, with different groups leaving and new ones migrating to settle again.
+As in other areas along the waterways, Indigenous peoples of the Americas lived in this region for thousands of years, with different groups leaving and new ones migrating to settle again.
 They created settlements, increasingly permanent, along the Chowan River.

 At the time of European contact, the Chowanoke were the largest tribe in North Carolina of the many in the Algonquian language family and it occupied most of the territory along the river.
 After suffering dramatic population decreases by the early 17th century due to infectious diseases from Europe, which they had no immunity to, most of the survivors were pushed out by encroaching Tuscarora, an Iroquoian-speaking tribe.

 In 1585, the Ralph Lane Colony explored the Chowan River at least as far up as present-day Winton.
 In 1622, the John Pory Colony led an expedition from Virginia to the Chowan River.
 (Pory was secretary of the Province of Virginia.)
 In 1629, Sir Robert Heath was granted a patent to settle Carolina.
 This patent embraced Gates County.

 The Chowanoke waged war against the encroaching colonists in 1644 but they ultimately lost.
 During the 1650s, colonists from Virginia began to move increasingly into the Albemarle Sound region.
 Colonel Drew and Roger Green led an expedition into the Albemarle area.
 In 1654, Francis Speight was granted a patent for 300 acre of land near Raynor Swamp.
 The first English settlement in Gates County was established near Corapeake in 1660.
 In 1670, Colonel Henry Baker of Nansemond County obtained a grant of land for 2400 acre near Buckland.
-In 1672, Quaker leader George Fox visited Gates County.
-He described the county as barren.

 The Chowanoke renewed their effort to expel the colonists, warring from 1675 to 1677.
 Following the English defeat of these forces, in 1677 they created a Chowanoke Indian Reservation, the first within the present-day United States.
 The 11,360-acre reservation was established at the Chowanoke settlement between Bennett's Creek and Catherine Creek in Gates.

 From 1684 to 1722 Gates County was a part of the Chowan precinct.
-In 1711, the Society for the Propagation of the Gospel established an Anglican school for Chowanoke and other local Indians at Sarum, with a Mr. Marshburn as the teacher.
+In 1711, the Society for the Propagation of the Gospel established an Anglican school for Chowanoke and other local Indians at Sarum, with a Mr. Mashburn as the teacher.
 During the 18th century, the Chowanoke lost most of their land, selling off portions to help the tribe survive.
 Men's names were recorded in tribal conveyances, and many descendants can trace their ancestry to these families.
 Some members began to intermarry with other tribes, such as the nearby Meherrin people, as well as Englishmen and Africans.

-In 1738, local settlers created a mail route from Suffolk, Virginia to Corapeake and Edenton, North Carolina.
+In 1738, local settlers created a mail route from Suffolk, Virginia to Corapeake, North Carolina and Edenton, North Carolina.
 The stagecoach route crossed the Chowan River at Barfield.

 Gates County was organized in 1779 from parts of Chowan, Hertford, and Perquimans counties.
 It was named for General Horatio Gates, who had commanded the victorious American colonial forces at the Battle of Saratoga in 1777.